Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Your dog's carpal pads were designed to be helpful for your dog.
 They're not there just for decoration.
 Mother Nature has provided all body parts with some purpose.

-If you aren't familiar with your dog's carpal pads and aren't sure what they are used for, what the pads can do, keep on reading.
+If you aren't familiar with your dog's carpal pads and aren't sure what they are used for or what the pads can do, keep on reading.
 By the time you are done reading this short article, you'll get to know your dog better and understand everything you need to know about these little-known pads.

 What Are Carpal Pads in Dogs?